 My Lords, I intervene very briefly on this group in the hope that I can speed things up, because these amendments are clearly designed to wreck the Bill.
 The vote should have taken place at Second Reading; the noble Lord, Lord Trefgarne, and others decided not to vote against Second Reading.
 We are now nearly two hours into this debate and we are on the second group of amendments.
 I conceded the first group entirely to the noble Earl, Lord Caithness, and said that I would accept his amendment.
 What is taking place now—I know there have been interventions—is an abuse of this House.
 To be crystal clear about this, virtually none of the contributions has been about this group of amendments—or very few; there have been one or two exceptions.
 They have been Second Reading speeches, repeating time after time tired old arguments that are long out of date and have been long refuted.

 I very rarely disagree with the noble and learned Lord, Lord Mackay; I can think of no other way in which the House could express its opinion as to the overwhelming majority who support this Bill and are concerned about the reputation of the House and this very small part of our constitution.
 It is part of our constitution that we have elections in which there are 11 candidates and three people entitled to vote—try to defend that.
 Do not go into the history books and explain precisely why the original 1999 Act was passed in the way that it was.
 I could wax lyrical on that—I was working in Downing Street at the time.
-The noble Lord, Lord Trefgarne, and others, made it pretty plain—by whatever right they must explain for themselves—that, if the Labour Government, with our majority of 170-odd and with a precise and unarguable commitment in our manifesto to end the hereditary peerage, would be prevented from doing so.
+The noble Lord, Lord Trefgarne, and others, made it pretty plain—by whatever right they must explain for themselves—that the Labour Government, with our majority of 170-odd and with a precise and unarguable commitment in our manifesto to end the hereditary peerage, would be prevented from doing so.
 It was made perfectly plain to us that many of the 750 hereditary Peers who were here at the time would not just block the Bill—they were intent on doing that—but wreck the Labour Government’s democratically elected manifesto and programme.

 It seems to me that the same thing is happening now, but by different means.
 A tiny minority in this House are trying to block the overwhelming view of the majority.
 I greatly respect the procedures of this House.
 They are terrific in the way that they enable people to make contributions, to table amendments and to speak frequently.
 It is a great privilege to which we are all party.
 But to deal with, effectively, just one group in the best part of two hours—after an attempt was made to delay Committee stage—is a clear abuse of this House.
 If the people who persist in opposing the Bill do not do it by the proper mechanism, which is to vote against Third Reading—Report and Third Reading are to come, quite apart from it going to the Commons thereafter—then their proper course of action is to let the Bill proceed and let it be amended in a way that improves it, not that wrecks it.
-Then, if they are still not happy—which many of will not be, I know—it is their right to get rid of it at Third Reading.
+Then, if they are still not happy—which many of them will not be, I know—it is their right to get rid of it at Third Reading.
 I think we should expedite this, and I hope that the noble Lord, Lord Trefgarne, will quickly withdraw his amendment and others will not move substantial amendments.
 I can see that they make the House look ridiculous and, in some cases, make themselves look ridiculous.

 Perhaps I may remind the noble Lord that, in the previous Parliament, when he was Chief Whip, on the boundary changes Bill, his party kept your Lordships up all night, filibustering with what were, in effect, Second Reading speeches, to frustrate that Bill.
 He cannot have it both ways.